briansimiyuj/doctor-appointment-app/README.md

   Schedule Appointment Context will be used to store the new appointment details and provide it to the Schedule Appointment Modal component

-    1. Create the following states:
-      a. newDate and set it to null (accepts Date or string)
+    1. Retrieve newDate and newTime from Date Time context
-      b. newTime and set it to null
       c. consultationType and set it to null (either "in-person" or "online")
       d. isConfirmed and set it to false
-      e. appointmentToSchedule to store the appointment being rescheduled
+      e. appointmentToSchedule to store the appointment being scheduled

     2. Integrate with DatePickerContext to reuse the DatePicker and TimePicker components
       a.
 Get selectedDate and selectedTime from DatePickerContext